RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 >[!NOTE]
 >
->If the same TU already exists, it will not be added as a duplicate.
+>If the same TU already exists, it is not added as a duplicate.

 The following screenshot illustrates what the newly added TU will look like in Var:ProductName: